 Sathvik Nair

-Originally from the Bay Area, I graduated from UC Berkeley with bachelor's degrees in Cognitive Science and Computer Science, where I received the Glushko Prize for Outstanding Undergraduate Research in Cognitive Sciences.
+Originally from the Bay Area, I graduated from UC Berkeley with bachelor's degrees in Cognitive Science and Computer Science.
 There, I closely collaborated with Dr. Stephan Meylan on projects in Profs.
 Mahesh Srinivasan and Tom Griffiths' groups.
-Afterwards, I worked as a software engineer at Amazon Web Services in Boston.
-I generally accept he/him pronouns in English.
-In languages with gender agreement, masculine and gender neutral forms are fine with me.
+Afterwards, I worked as a software engineer at Amazon Web Services in Boston and decided to stay on the East Coast for grad school.
+I generally accept he/him pronouns.

 profile photo